nayods/BDD/README.md

-# BDD framework for testing applications in Csharp using Specflow and celerium and webdriver
+# BDD framework for testing applications in Csharp using Specflow and celenium and webdriver and nunit
-TABLE OF CONTENT
+TABLE OF CONTENT requirement for the testing framwork

 1. Feature File
 2. Step Definition